-To generate a crystal membrane from the this unit cell, we will execute a script included with this tutorial.
+To generate a crystal membrane from the unit cell, we will execute a script included with this tutorial.
 The main steps in the script are as follows.
-First, we open the output PDB and write REMARK lines specifying the geometry of the crystal.
+First, we open an output PDB and write REMARK lines specifying the geometry of the crystal.
 Next, we read the unit cell PDB, extracting the records for each atom.
 We then generate the crystal by repeatedly writing the atom records from the unit cell PDB to the output PDB, albeit with new positions that are displaced by periodic lattice vectors.
 In the following part of the tutorial, the script, replicateCrystal.tcl, we will use to generate the crystal is presented.
 Each portion of the script is preceded by text describing how it works.
-If you'd like to move on with the tutorial without examining the details of the script, simply skip ahead to page 10.
+If you'd like to move on with the tutorial without examining the details of the script, simply skip ahead to page 12.

 As will be common to most of the scripts presented in this tutorial, the first section of the script defines variables that act as the arguments of the script.
 The names of input and output files will often appear here, as in the case below, where the name of the PDB file containing the crystal's unit cell is stored in unitCellPdb and that of the resultant PDB is stored in outPdb.
 The variables n1, n2, and n3 determine the number of times that the unit cell will be replicated along the respective crystal axis.
 The remaining variables describe the geometry of the unit cell.
-The set of vectors $\{\mathbf{a}1, \mathbf{a}2, \mathbf{a}3\}$, where $\mathbf{a}i = l_i \cdot \mathbf{basisVector}i$, generates the translational symmetry of the lattice.
+The unit cell is a parallelepiped with sides of lengths 11, 12, and 13 along directions given by the unit vectors basisVector1, basisVector2, and basisVector3.
+Thus, the set of vectors $\{a_1, a_2, a_3\}$ , where $a_i = l_i$ basisVectori, generates the translational symmetry of the lattice.